d12frosted/elpa-mirror/stable-melpa/jmt-mode-readme.txt

-  This package introduces a derived major mode (`jmt-mode`) that affords better control of the Java mode built into Emacs, particularly in regard to syntax highlighting.
+  This package introduces a derived major mode (`jmt-mode`) that offers better control of the Java mode built into Emacs, particularly in regard to syntax highlighting.
   For more information, see `http://reluk.ca/project/Java/Emacs/`.